 The Bank funds benefits payable under the medical and life insurance plans as due and, accordingly, has no plan assets.

 Following is a reconciliation of the beginning and ending balances of the benefit obligation (in millions):

-2013 2012
+2014 2013

-Accumulated postretirement benefit obligation at January 1 \$ 265.2 \$ 221.9
+Accumulated postretirement benefit obligation at January 1 \$ 233.2 \$ 265.2

-Service cost benefits earned during the period 14.1 11.0
+Service cost benefits earned during the period 11.7 14.1

-Interest cost on accumulated benefit obligation 10.1 10.3
+Interest cost on accumulated benefit obligation 11.7 10.1

-Net actuarial (gain) loss (47.3) 29.7
+Net actuarial loss (gain) 24.4 (47.3)

-Special termination benefits loss 0.1

-Contributions by plan participants 2.9 2.7
+Contributions by plan participants 3.0 2.9

-Benefits paid (11.7) (11.2)
+Benefits paid (11.1) (11.7)

 Medicare Part D subsidies 0.7 0.7

 Plan amendments (0.8)

-Accumulated postretirement benefit obligation at December 31 \$ 233.2 \$ 265.2
+Accumulated postretirement benefit obligation at December 31 \$ 273.6 \$ 233.2

-At December 31, 2013 and 2012, the weighted-average discount rate assumptions used in developing the postretirement benefit obligation were 4.79 percent and 3.75 percent, respectively.
+At December 31, 2014 and 2013, the weighted-average discount rate assumptions used in developing the postre-tirement benefit obligation were 3.96 percent and 4.79 percent, respectively.

 Discount rates reflect yields available on high-quality corporate bonds that would generate the cash flows necessary to pay the plan's benefits when due.
-Beginning in 2013, the System Plan discount rate assumption setting convention changed from rounding the rate to the nearest 25 basis points to using an unrounded rate.
+The System Plan discount rate assumption setting convention uses an unrounded rate.

-Following is a reconciliation of the beginning and ending balance of the plan assets, the unfunded postretirement benefit obligation, and the accrued postretirement benefit costs (in millions):
+Following is a reconciliation of the beginning and ending balance of the plan assets, and the unfunded postretirement benefit obligation and accrued postretirement benefit costs (in millions):

-2013 2012
+2014 2013

 Fair value of plan assets at January 1 \$ - \$ -

-Contributions by the employer 8.1 7.8
+Contributions by the employer 7.4 8.1

-Contributions by plan participants 2.9 2.7
+Contributions by plan participants 3.0 2.9

-Benefits paid (11.7) (11.2)
+Benefits paid (11.1) (11.7)

 Medicare Part D subsidies 0.7 0.7

 Fair value of plan assets at December 31 \$ - \$ -

-Unfunded obligation and accrued postretirement benefit cost \$ 233.2 \$ 265.2
+Unfunded obligation and accrued postretirement benefit cost \$ 273.6 \$ 233.2

 Amounts included in accumulated other comprehensive loss are shown below:

-Prior service cost \$ 9.6 \$ 13.0
+Prior service cost \$ 5.7 \$ 9.6

-Net actuarial loss (35.4) (90.3)
+Net actuarial loss (58.1) (35.4)

-Total accumulated other comprehensive loss \$ (25.8) \$ (77.3)
+Total accumulated other comprehensive loss \$ (52.4) \$ (25.8)

 Accrued postretirement benefit costs are reported as a component of "Accrued benefit costs" in the Statements of Condition.

 For measurement purposes, the assumed health-care cost trend rates at December 31 are as follows:

-2013 2012 Health-care cost trend rate assumed for next year 7.00% 7.00% Rate to which the cost trend rate is assumed to decline (the ultimate trend rate) 5.00% 5.00% Year that the rate reaches the ultimate trend rate 2019 2018
+2014 2013 Health-care cost trend rate assumed for next year 6.60% 7.00% Rate to which the cost trend rate is assumed to decline (the ultimate trend rate) 4.75% 5.00% Year that the rate reaches the ultimate trend rate 2019 2019

 Assumed health-care cost trend rates have a significant effect on the amounts reported for health-care plans.
-A one percentage point change in assumed health-care cost trend rates would have the following effects for the year ended December 31, 2013 (in millions):
+A one percentage point change in assumed health-care cost trend rates would have the following effects for the year ended December 31, 2014 (in millions):

-One percentage point increase One percentage point decrease Effect on aggregate of service and interest cost components of net periodic postretirement benefit costs \$ 5.3 \$ (4.1) Effect on accumulated postretirement benefit obligation 35.1 (28.7)
+One percentage point increase One percentage point decrease Effect on aggregate of service and interest cost components of net periodic postretirement benefit costs \$ 5.6 \$ (4.3) Effect on accumulated postretirement benefit obligation 46.6 (37.4)